thugoo/client-delta-twin/README.md

 │   docker-compose.yaml                // Defines services, networks, and volumes for all containers │   Dockerfile                         // Defines the steps to build the Docker image for the main application │   ...
-│   workflow-flowchart.svg             // Workflow flowchart
+│   frontend_flowchart.svg             // Workflow flowchart of frontend web application.
 │
 ├───public
 │